HypothesisWorks/hypothesis/paper.md

 Given some interestingness test (e.g. that it triggers a bug in some software), how do we generate a "good" test case that passes that interestingness test?

-Particular subproblems of this are:
+Particular sub-problems of this are:

 1. How do we generate test cases that satisfy difficult interestingness tests?
 2. How do we ensure we generate only valid test cases? (the *test-case validity problem* - see @DBLP:conf/pldi/RegehrCCEEY12)